Antix-Development/FontApp/README.md

 FontApp is distributed as a zip file and is portable, so just download the latest release, unzip it somewhere and then launch the `FontApp` exectable inside the unzipped folder.

+FontApp requires the .NET Desktop Runtime (version7.0 x64) which you can download from [Microsofts download page](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).

 <hr>

 ### Use